Sangam5756/SkillConnect-Backend/README.md

 ## 🚀 **Overview**

-This project enables users to find service providers such as plumbers, electricians, tutors, mechanics, and more, based on preferences, behavior, and contextual needs.
+This platform helps users find service providers such as plumbers, electricians, tutors, mechanics, and more based on their preferences and past interactions.
-It also allows skilled individuals to register as service providers and showcase their services.
+It also allows independent skilled individuals to register as providers and advertise their services.

-The platform integrates a **hybrid ML model** combining:
+To improve user experience, the system uses a **hybrid machine learning model** combining:

-* **K-Nearest Neighbors (KNN)** → User similarity & content-based recommendations
+* **K-Nearest Neighbors (KNN)** for similarity-based and content-based recommendations
-* **Apriori Algorithm** → Frequent service pattern mining
+* **Apriori** for discovering frequent service usage patterns

-Together, these algorithms power personalized service recommendations that improve user experience and engagement.
+This combination helps generate accurate, personalized service suggestions.

 ---

 ## 🧠 **Key Features**

-* User & provider registration with secure authentication
+* Secure user & provider authentication
-* Personalized service recommendations (KNN + Apriori)
+* Personalized recommendations using KNN + Apriori
-* Search, filter, and category-wise browsing
+* Search, filter, and category-based browsing
-* Service provider profiles and portfolio
+* Provider portfolios and service management
-* Ratings, reviews, and booking management
+* Ratings, reviews, and booking system
 * Real-time communication
-* Contact details shown only after service acceptance
+* Contact details shared only after acceptance
-* Admin panel for managing users, services, and provider activity
+* Admin dashboard for system management

 ---